chelseatroy/ImageApp/README.md

 Since this was a very limited-scope project, I included no additional dependencies like redux, mobx, axios, or enzyme.
 This creates some limitations which are worth noting:

 - The `fetch` library is known to have some issues surrounding handling bad HTTP requests.
 I'd probably switch to something else in a larger scope app for the sake of that reliability.
-- Very little state management: state amounts only to the images we just searched for, and it lives in the list component
+- Very little state management: state amounts only to the images we just searched for, and it lives in the collection component
 - Testing: Having `shallow` from `enzyme` helps a lot with component testing when components hook up directly to network requests.
 I use native testing elements for this for now
+- Currently no separate component for individual collection views.
+If they got any more complicated than they are right now, I'd probably extract that out.

 ## Known issue with images
 Sometimes the results for a given search are...weird.